Insight

 • The control agent is not required to participate in the payment process related to the securities, which can be done either directly by the issuer to the investors or by the issuer to the paying agent, and then by the paying agent to the holders of the securities registered in the DLT network.

-• It enables the issuer to fulfil its payment obligations related to the securities, such as interest, dividends or repayments, as soon as it has paid the relevant amounts to the paying agent, the settlement agent or the central account keeper, as decided by the issuer in the issuance documentation.
+• It enables the issuer to fulfill its payment obligations related to the securities, such as interest, dividends or repayments, as soon as it has paid the relevant amounts to the paying agent, the settlement agent or the central account keeper, as decided by the issuer in the issuance documentation.

 The Blockchain Bill IV makes it easier to issue, hold and reconcile dematerialized securities using DLT, by (i) eliminating the need for a central account keeper to have a second custody layer and (ii) allowing the securities to be directly credited to the accounts of the investors or their nominees.
 These processes can be done with smart contracts and the help of the control agent.